 It then shifts its focus to the current categorisation of CH systems as third-generation ones.
 It discusses the features of such third-generation CH systems, explains their features (like improvements in grid insulation), and also explains how they differ from fourth-generation ones.
 This section ends with a passing comment about the current development of fifth-generation CH solutions and their benefits.

-This section primarily focuses on utility providers, who are reluctant to adopt these solutions, mostly because utility providers are conservative organisations and apt implementation of smart community heating solutions requires joint efforts from technology suppliers, community heating service providers, asset owners, manufacturers, and government officials.
+This section primarily focuses on utility providers, who are reluctant to adopt these solutions, mostly because utility providers are conservative organisations and an apt implementation of smart community heating solutions requires joint efforts from technology suppliers, community heating service providers, asset owners, manufacturers, and government officials.
 It also charts the downsides of CH systems, like high infrastructure costs with extensive installation and maintenance requirements.

 It then talks about how AMR (Automatic Meter Reading) meters are used in most operational metering deployments, and explains how AMR technology works and how it differs from AMI (Advanced Metering Infrastructure) meters.